cghubbard/LargeData/Crawling and PageRank/README.md

 ### PageRank
 Runs PageRank on the input graph.
 ### WikiTennisRanker
-Ouputs to the console PageRank statistics for the graph described by **WikiTennis.txt**.
+Ouputs to the console PageRank statistics for the graph described by **wikiTennis.txt**.